 Justice Commission to Research the Truth about Diyarbakır Prison was established in 2007 by the aim of turning Diyarbakır Prison into a site of conscience or human rights museum.
 The 78’ers Foundation was the main organization behind this initiative and it mainly worked with academics specialized in law, sociology and psychology.
 Following 2007, this commission conducted in-depth interviews with 462 ex-prisoners, collected pieces of evidence and testimonies, organized conferences and symposiums, prepared reports based on the findings and finally started a trial process in November 2010 about the state terror in Diyarbakır Military Prison.
 In May 2011, the commission achieved to reach indictments of a thousand ex-prisoners to the court and the trial process still continues.
 The commission asked from the court determination of military and civil personnel worked in the first half of the 1980s and demanded a judicial process that will investigate the case in the scope of crimes against humanity.

-The main challenge has been resistance of Turkish state against demands for turning Diyarbakır Military Prison into a site of conscience.
-The main strategy of the AKP government about such demands in the last decade has been recognition of past wrongdoings claimed by the victims but also not letting the realization of memorialization projects which have serious symbolic and political potential to harm on the reputation of the state.
+The main challenge has been the resistance of the Turkish state against demands for turning Diyarbakır Military Prison into a site of conscience.
+The main strategy of the AKP government about such demands in the last decade has been recognition of past wrongdoings claimed by the victims but also not letting the realization of memorialization projects which have serious symbolic and political potential to harm the reputation of the state.
 In 2009, Turkish Prime Minister R. Tayyip Erdoğan has announced that they are aware of what happened in that prison.
-Nevertheless, he also stands against transformation of Diyarbakır Military Prison into a site of conscious.
-During the speech of Erdoğan also announced that their plan is to turn this building into a school.
+Nevertheless, he also stands against the transformation of Diyarbakır Military Prison into a site of conscious.
+During the speech of Erdoğan, it was also announced that their plan is to turn this building into a school.